ShaneSutro/vbpoll/README.md

 ```

 ### Running in development
 This repository uses environment variables to obscure the database connection settings.
-This needs to be set prior running in development.
+This needs to be set prior running in development or production.
 ```sh
 $ npm run build
 $ npm run backend